mrdatawolf/super_script_gui/README.md

 1. Launch the application
 2. Select a script from the sidebar (scripts with 🛡️ require administrator access)
-3. Fill in the required parameters
+3. Fill in the required parameters (saved values from last run will auto-load)
 4. Click "Execute Script"
 5. Approve UAC prompt if the script requires admin privileges
 6. View real-time output in the console
-7. Use the festive toggle (🎉) to enable/disable seasonal effects
+7. Parameters are automatically saved on successful execution

 ### UI Features

 - **Sidebar Toggle** (☰): Collapse/expand the script list sidebar
 - **Festive Toggle** (🎉): Enable/disable date-based seasonal animations
+- **Tools List Toggle** (📚): View the full list of available PowerShell tools
 - **Loading Spinner**: Shows when a script is executing
 - **Collapsible Parameters**: Click the "Parameters" header to collapse the form
+- **Parameter Persistence**: Values saved automatically after successful execution
+  - 💾 Indicator shows when saved values are loaded
+  - ✕ Click the × button in the indicator to clear saved values
 - **Real-time Output**: Script output streams in real-time as it executes
+- **Automatic Update Checking**: Scripts are checked for updates when selected

 ## Development